EvgeniiTitov/coding-practice/coding_practice/sample_problems/README.md

 ```
 123 < 124 < 125 < 126 < 134 < 135 < 136 < 145 < 146 < 156 < 234 < 235 < 236 < 245 < 246 < 256 < 345 < 346 < 356 < 456
 ```

-- Power set - all possible combinations of all possible lengths, from 0 to N.

 - Optimal substructure - a problem is said to have optimal substructure if an optimal solution could be constructed from optimal solutions of its subproblems.
 Say, Fib(N) = Fib(N - 1) + Fib(N - 2)